aukspot/dles/README.md

 - [Survivle](https://lazyguyy.github.io/survivle) - Try to lose the Wordle game by guessing 7 or more times, but you must utilize all gained information for each guess.
 - [Swapple](https://nibble.games/swapple/swapple-easy.html) - Swap letters such that every row and column is a word.
 - [Symble](https://www.symble.app) - A Wordle variant in which each game includes 3 randomly generated symbols, each meaning something different.
+- [TED - Letterbrew](https://www.ted.com/games/letter-brew) - Transform 3 words letter by letter based on the given clues.
+Then, place the words in the right categories to guess the final word.
 - [The Atlantic Crossword](https://www.theatlantic.com/games/daily-crossword/) - A daily crossword from The Atlantic.
 - [The Daily Spell](https://www.the-daily-spell.com) - Unscramble the fictional headline by dropping letters into place.
 - [The Guardian - Cryptic Crossword](https://www.theguardian.com/crosswords/series/cryptic) - A weekday cryptic crossword from The Guardian.